Monday, March 28, 2022

 Thought of the Week:

 With this understanding, you can see how and why God grows angry and wearisome with humans all throughout Scripture.
-He moves mountains, manipulates kingly despots, even stops the natural order of things, like the sun from moving in the heat of the day (Joshua 10:12-14), all in an effort to make His love manifest among His chosen people.
+He moves mountains, manipulates earthly, kingly despots, even stops the natural order of things, like the sun from moving in the heat of the day (Joshua 10:12-14), all in an effort to make His love manifest among His chosen people.
 Yet, despite His efforts, like Hosea’s wife Gomer, His chosen people run away from Him and into the arms of idols, sin, and self.

 All God wants is for His people to reciprocate His love, by living solely for Him.
 To recognize how much He has done for us and live accordingly.

 In contrast, worshipping Holy God is completely the opposite.
 The worshipper cannot worship the God of the Bible in sinful ways.
 The worshipper’s ways must acquiesce to God’s ways (Ezekiel 18:25-32; Isaiah 55:8).
-And when worshippers try to change God’s ways to fit their sinful ways, that’s when things go awry.
+And when worshippers try to change God’s ways to fit their sinful lifestyles, that’s when things go awry.
 That’s when the world points fingers at the followers of God, noting all the contradictions they see (and rightfully so).
 However, when the worshippers of God follow His commands, Jesus said that’s when those in the world, who see our good deeds, will praise God, even though they aren’t followers (Matthew 5:14-16).

 In other words, they will see how different we are, how set apart we are, how holy we are.
 That, my friend, will then get them to wondering if what Jesus said was true.
 Instead of stumbling blocks to salvation, our lives may very well become stepping stones to eternity for some.